Dryer Type

 Common Mistakes to Avoid

-Assuming basis will always improve.
-Basis patterns vary by year, location, and crop.
-In surplus years, basis may remain weak through spring.
-Review 3 to 5 years of local basis history before committing to storage.
+Assuming basis always improves seasonally.
+Basis patterns vary significantly by year, location, and crop.
+In large production years with export demand weakness, basis may remain flat or even weaken from fall to spring.
+Review 5 years of local historical basis data from your elevator before making storage assumptions.

 Frequently Asked Questions